mibombo24/paperchat/README.md

-# 🎮 TapChatter - Discord-like Social Platform
+# 📄 PaperChat - Discord-like Social Platform

 A feature-rich social platform inspired by Discord and Snapchat, built with vanilla HTML, CSS, and JavaScript.